nikolaydubina/go-recipes/.github/pull_request_template.md

 - [ ] `page.yaml` updated
 - [ ] `go generate` run

-Thank you for contribution ! 🤝
+Thank you for contributing ! 🤝